cao-zhiming/caozhimingbot/README.md

 const username = 'caozhimingbot' const paperkey = 'maybe this bot is the greatest bot a middle school student can ever build' // Suppose your paper key is that, just copy and paste here.
 ```
-## 5. Put it on your server which has the Keybase app and the Keybase-bot dependecies.
+## 5. Put it on your server which has the Keybase app and the Keybase-bot dependencies.
 ## 6. Run the command shown below:

 ```bash